faranalytics/socketnaut/README.md

 import * as net from 'node:net';
 import { createServiceProxy } from 'socketnaut';

-const server = net.createServer() // Configure this TCP server however you choose.
+const server = net.createServer(); // Configure this TCP server however you choose.

 server.listen({ port: 3080, host: '0.0.0.0' });